The Capri Theatre needs to go digital before movies are no longer available on film. Read more

 Limited Edition DCI or DIE t-shirtEstimated delivery:Only ships to: United States

 Limited Edition DCI or DIE t-shirt, Popcorn and Drink, two passes to a movie.
 And a piece of 35mm movie film.Estimated delivery:Only ships to: United States

 The Stretch Reward: Limited Edition DCI or DIE t-shirt, Popcorn and Drink, two passes to a movie, a piece of 35mm movie film - and a poster RANDOMLY chosen from our collection of hundreds movie posters (you can always try requesting one, we really don't know what we have, so no promises).Estimated delivery:Only ships to: United States

 Your name on the Marquee for a day!
 Subject to limitations of the marquee, of course.
 And a piece of 35mm movie film.Estimated delivery:

 A Movie A Month Pass for Two for one year with Popcorn and Soda.
 A DCI or DIE t-shirt and a strip of 35mm film.Estimated delivery:Only ships to: United States

 Pick a Capri Classic (subject to availability) and invite 50 of your friends.
 This will be for one of our monthly Classics next year.
 We'll do our best to accommodate you for the month.
 And a piece of 35mm movie film.Estimated delivery:

 0 backers Limited (12 left of 12)

 All of the above, a one year pass, plus your name on the screen before every show we project with the new digital projectors.
-A piece of 35mm movie films and a piece of a 35mm projector.Estimated delivery:Ships within the US only
+A piece of 35mm movie films and a piece of a 35mm projector.Estimated delivery:Only ships to: United States

 - (41 days)